Skip to content

 Health GoalNutriScoreWhy This Score?

-Pregnancy NutritionNutriScore BGood protein and iron for fetal development.
-Ensure meat is fully cooked, avoid raw ingredients.
+Pregnancy NutritionNutriScore BGood protein and folate from avocado supports fetal development.
+Ensure meat is fully cooked; avoid raw ingredients.

 PERSONALIZED NUTRITION